Shippable/docs/sources/deploy/kubernetes-multiple-containers.md

     type: cluster
     integration: op_int    # friendly name from step 1
     pointer:
-      bastionHost:   # If using bastion host for configuring kubernetes clusters
-        address:        <public address of your bastion host>
-        user:           <bastionHost user>
-        keyIntegration: <key_integration_resource> # Can be an sshKey or pemKey integration resource
       sourceName: "kubernetes-test-cluster"    # name of the actual cluster
 ```